Kelkheim

 Kelkheim ([ˈkɛlkhaɪm]), officially "Kelkheim (Taunus)", is a town in the Main-Taunus district in Hesse, Germany, close to Germany's financial center Frankfurt/Main.

 Geography

 Location

 Located on the southwestern slopes of the Taunus mountains, Kelkheim is noted for its attractive scenery.
 Kelkheim is located approximately 10 km to the west of Frankfurt.
-Wiesbaden, the state capital of Hesse, is about 25 km away, while the Mainz, the state capital of Rhineland-Palatinate, is about 30 km away.
+Wiesbaden, the state capital of Hesse, is about 25 km away, while Mainz, the state capital of Rhineland-Palatinate, is about 30 km away.

 Town districts

 Kelkheim is subdivided into six boroughs Kelkheim-Mitte, Münster, Hornau, Fischbach, Ruppertshain and Eppenhain.